 As the 2010 World Cup kicks off today, we thought we’d take a look at the murky world of Football Anthems.
-Occasionally brilliant, often total drivel, they’ve become as synonymous with International tournaments as Brazilian magic and England penalty shoot-out defeats.
+Occasionally brilliant, often total drivel, they’ve become as synonymous with international tournaments as Brazilian magic and England penalty shoot-out defeats.
 Here’s some of the best and worst examples.

-The Thirty-Yard Screamers…
+The Thirty-Yard Screamers:

-Baddiel, Skinner & The Lightning Seeds – ‘Three Lions’ ,1996
+Baddiel, Skinner & The Lightning Seeds – ‘Three Lions’, 1996

 Comedians David Baddiel and Frank Skinner were certainly the obvious choice when they were asked to do the official song for England’s 1996 European Championships campaign.
 The pair’s football-themed chat show Fantasy Football had become a firm favourite amongst football fans, and with England set to host their first major tournament since 1966, the FA went with the popular vote.
-What wasn’t obvious however was that the pair would, along with Britpop band The Lightning Seeds, pen what is probably now the most enduringly popular song with supporters.
-Replacing the blind optimism for down-to-earth realism, the track perfectly summed up the mood in England in ’96, and quickly transferred from the music charts into a firm terrace anthem.
-As England progressed on through the tournament it seemed everything was in place for ‘Three Lions‘ to soundtrack England’s glorious march to the final.
-Then, the Germans came along in the semis and…we’ll leave it there.
+What wasn’t obvious however was the pair would, along with Britpop band The Lightning Seeds, pen what is probably now the most enduringly popular song with supporters.
+Replacing the blind optimism for down-to-earth realism, the track perfectly summed up the mood in England in ’96, and quickly transferred from the music charts to firm terrace anthem.
+As England progressed on through the tournament it seemed everything was in place for ‘Three Lions’ to soundtrack England’s glorious march to the final.
+Then the Germans came along in the semis and…we’ll leave it there.

 The disappointment of 1996 did nothing to dampen the public’s love of the track though, and an unofficial re-release for the 1998 World Cup also hit the top of the charts.
 Still a firm favourite amongst England’s support, it will no doubt still be sung proudly by the legions of England fans in South Africa this month.